Exoutia/investor_helper/README.md

 ## Feature List
 - [ ] To tell how much money one should invest according to the income they have.
+- [ ] A mutual fund earning calculator.
 - [ ] To tell how should they divide the money equity, debit, etc.
 - [ ] How the market is facing today.
 - [ ] a strategy picker and advicer according to some question answerd to the program.